svsnarayanan/react-todo-app-poc/README.md

 # React Todo App

 This is a sample react todo app done step-by-step.
-This sample app was a part of react workshop.

 ## Instructions